 A truly supportive boyfriend should act as your own professional cheer squad – that means everything from coming to watch your volleyball championship game to sending you a good luck text before your orgo final, even if he hates sports and is equally as swamped with studying.

-Stephanie Welling, a junior at Chatham University, hits the nail on the head: “If the person I'm dating has no apparent respect for me, then I have no time for them.”
+Stephanie Welling, a student at Chatham University, hits the nail on the head: “If the person I'm dating has no apparent respect for me, then I have no time for them.”

 2. He doesn't make an effort to get along with your friends